wp-pager/wp-pager/readme.txt

 * 🐛 Fixed styles on album tab groups
 * ✨ Added hiding info button in Album footer when is mobile device
 * 🐛 Fixed bug

+= 0.11 =

+* 🐛 Fixed bug with setting the album's width in settings